FaiyazAwsaf/CampusLink/AUTH_FLOW_DOCUMENTATION.md

 # CampusLink Authentication Flow Documentation

 ## Overview
 CampusLink implements a comprehensive role-based authentication system using Django backend with **JWT (JSON Web Token) authentication** and Vue.js frontend.
-The system supports four user roles: Admin, Staff, Student, and Entrepreneur.
+The system supports four user roles: CDS Owner, Staff, Student, and Entrepreneur.

 ## 🔄 **Migration: Session to JWT Authentication**
 As of August 2025, CampusLink has migrated from session-based authentication to JWT tokens for improved scalability, stateless authentication, and better support for mobile applications and API integrations.